 Photos by Peter Mazel, November 13th, 1973

-Prior to the Eagles’ performance at the Doelen, they were photographed by renowned Dutch photographer, Peter Mazel.2 The guys are wearing the same clothing in these photos that they are wearing during the show, including Randy, who is wearing a shirt advertising the Frank Implement Company, a John Deere dealership in his hometown of Scottsbluff, Nebraska.
-The father of a close friend owned the place, and Randy worked there for a few months in 1970 between stints touring with Rick Nelson’s Stone Canyon Band.
+Before the Eagles took the stage at the Doelen, they were photographed by Dutch photographer, Peter Mazel.
+The band members are donned in the same outfits seen during their performance, including Randy, who wore a shirt promoting the Frank Implement Company, a John Deere dealership located in his hometown of Scottsbluff, Nebraska.

 More photos from this session can be found at the link below: